andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 ![pore inside CC3](/assets/cc3pore.png)

-Most importantly, PoreMapper is simple to use in a Python project!
-Here is a code example of running a simple analysis of a host from an XYZ file:
+Most importantly, PoreMapper is easy to use in a Python project!
+Here is a code example of running an analysis of a host from an XYZ file:

 ```python
 import pore_mapper as pm